pendragons-code/LISBDIE/README.md

   [Wayland users](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)#:~:text=Wayland%20Security%20Module%20is%20a,work%20across%20different%20Wayland%20compositors.) will not be able to use it!

+  v8 Will aim at including arrays and manipulation of such features.
+This, however, will not be available for options that include copy and pasting.

   v7 Will aim at making the interface better and easier to use (potentially with a GUI) + timed based spamming, specify how long you wanna spam or how man hours you wanna spam. (essentially including a function that checks the time from a `e.g: 1 hour from now`, and exits when the time is up)

 # Usage: